01-edu/public/subjects/mobile-dev/chess/README.md

 ### Bonus

 - **Game Over**, when the game reaches a terminal state (checkmate, stalemate, or draw), we can send a message to both players indicating that the game is over.
 - **Player X Won**, after determining the winner of the game, send a message to both players indicating which player has won.
 - **Restart**, to allow players to restart the game

-- **Board Reseet**, to enable players to reset the board without restarting the entire game
 - **Story Mode**: Design a single-player story mode where players can engage in chess matches against AI opponents, progressing through a series of challenges or levels.
 - **Bots**: Include AI-powered bots that players can play against in offline mode or when waiting for online opponents.
-- **Versus Computer Mode**: Develop a mode where players can play against a computer AI with adjustable difficulty levels.